SaaS Tax Calculator

 Is custom email software cheaper than Mailchimp?

 Yes for lists over 10,000 subscribers.
-A custom email system using Amazon SES or Postmark costs $15,000 to build with $1,500/year maintenance.
+A custom email system using Amazon SES or Postmark is custom quoted based on complexity with $1,500/year maintenance.
 SES charges pennies per thousand emails versus Mailchimp per-subscriber pricing.

 Why are companies leaving Mailchimp?